hltcoe/turkle/docs/README.rst

 Turkle works with Python 3.6+.

-This Installation section covers the quickest and easiest way to use Turkle with a handful of users on your local network by using the Django development web server with the SQLite database backend.
+This Installation section covers the quickest and easiest way to use Turkle with a few users on your local network by using the Django development web server with the SQLite database backend.

-If you want to use Turkle with more than a handful of Workers or host Turkle on a public webserver, it is **strongly recommended** that you use a scalable webserver and database backend.
+If you want to use Turkle with more than a few users or host Turkle on a public webserver, it is **strongly recommended** that you use a scalable webserver and database backend.
 Please see the documentation of production deployments included in the